 The 140,000 square-foot robotics building will include a three-story fly zone for autonomous aerial vehicles, an outdoor obstacle course for walking robots, and high-bay garage space for self-driving cars.
 In a unique collaboration, Ford Motor Company will provide funding to add a fourth floor that it will lease to base Ford engineers in close proximity to Michigan roboticists.
 In addition to the specialized labs, the $75 million facility will include two large shared lab spaces, a start-up style open collaboration area, offices for 30 faculty members and more than 100 graduate students and postdoctoral researchers, and two classrooms.

-We invite you to experience our new facility through a fly-through tour, and see the live construction camera feed:
+We invite you to experience our new facility through a virtual reality fly-through:

 What is Michigan Robotics all about?

 In three words, we are ALGORITHMS IN MOTION.

 We are a team of roboticists and faculty with related expertise who are deeply grounded in the science and fundamentals that produce breakthroughs in robotics, now and in the future.
 We are fully committed to the balance of theory and practice, where ideas are fleshed out on the whiteboard and in simulations — and then tested in real hardware.
 Before we share our work with you, our peers and the public, we’ve given it a pretty thorough going over in house.
 We believe that confronting both theory and hardware is critical in the training of the next generation of leaders.

 All of us have seen the sped-up videos of robots picking up objects or walking across uneven terrain — a sure sign that the state of robotics is yet not up to the task of dealing with the real world.
 A driving force in our work is ROBOTS THAT MOVE AT THE SPEED OF LIFE.
 We are developing the science and technology for robots that work quickly, safely and efficiently alongside humans, outside the laboratory, “or in the wild,” as we like to say.